mddazure/azure-route-server-lab/README.md

 - In below configuration, replace *Branch1VPNGWPubIpV41* and *Branch1VPNGWPubIpV42* with the first and second public IP addresses of Branch1VPNGW.

-- Log in to the CSR1000v, preferably via the Serial console in the portal as this does not rely on network connectivity in the VNET.
+- Log in to the CSR8000v, preferably via the Serial console in the portal as this does not rely on network connectivity in the VNET.
   - Serial console is under Support + troubleshooting in the Virtual Machine blade.

 - Enter Enable mode by typing `en` at the prompt, then enter Configuration mode by typing `conf t`.

+      license boot level network-advantage addon dna-advantage
+      do wr mem
+      do reload

+- The NVA will now reboot.
+When rebooting is complete log on again through Serial Console.

+- Type `en` and then `conf t`.

 - Paste in below configuration, one block at a time: